In this post, we will discuss ‘Temporal & Spatial coherence’ in LASER. Let us start by defining Coherence.

-A wave which appears to be a pure sine wave for an infinitely large period of time or in an infinitely extended space be said to be a perfectly coherent wave.
+A wave that appears to be a pure sine wave for an infinitely large period of time or in an infinitely extended space be said to be a perfectly coherent wave.

 Coherence describes all properties of the correlation between physical quantities of a single wave or between several waves or wave packets.